aryajimbaran/html5plus/README.md

     </div>

 * Support processing instructions (a pull request was sent to html5lib).
+* HtmlParser has an additional flag called cdataOK.
+It controls whether CDATA is always accepted, including the `http://www.w3.org/1999/xhtml` namespace.
 * Support the line number information (Node.lineNumber).
-Notice that it is not available in Text node and it broke the compatibility with `dart:html`.
+ * Notice that it is not available in Text node and it broke the compatibility with `dart:html`.

 Installation
 ------------